AkshayJaitly/NLPDisasterResponsePipeline/README.md

   - `disaster_categories.csv` : Disaster categories dataset
   - `disaster_messages.csv` : Disaster Messages dataset
   - `process_data.py` : The ETL data processing pipeline script
-  - `DisasterResponse.db` : The database with the merged and cleand data
+  - `DisasterResponse.db` : The database with the merged and cleaned data

 - `models/`

   - `train_classifier.py` : The NLP and Machine learning pipeline script which trains and improves the model

 - `gif/` - `nlpdisaster.gif` - A small demo gif of the appliction.

+## Acknowledgements<a name="acknowledged"></a>

+Thanks to Figure Eight and AirBnb for the dataset and Udacity for the course.